7. Intro to Async Execution#

 zip!

-Combine multiple operations for kernel input
+Combine multiple operations into a tuple

 Exercise 1: Async SAXPY#